swcraftlyon/swcraftlyon.github.io/content/posts/2021-11-29-club-lecture.md

 **Blog: [The USE Method](https://www.brendangregg.com/usemethod.html)** présenté par Florent

-Achronyme pour "Utilization Saturation and Errors".
+Acronyme pour "Utilization Saturation and Errors".
 Permet de monitorer l'état de son système.

 **Talk: [To DDD or not to DDD?
 What to do if your domain is boring?](https://youtu.be/h6WvetICeo4) de Weronika Łabaj** présenté par Florent